Thierry Gueorgiou: Style of orienteering

 Gueorgiou has stated in interviews that his style is "Full speed, no mistakes".
 Gueorgiou is noted for his incredible map- reading, and is frequently named as "The King of Middle Distance" for his multiple victories at world championships.

 Alongside his victories in Classic foot orienteering, Gueorgiou was the 2006 European champion in trail orienteering.

 Personal life

 Gueorgiou's nickname is Tero and he is commonly known as Tero Kettunen in Finland and Terje Gundersen in Norway.
-He was born in St. Étienne, and currently lives in Uppsala, Sweden with his partner elite orienteer Annika Billstam.
+He currently lives in Uppsala, Sweden with his partner elite orienteer Annika Billstam.
+Gueorgiou and Billstam met in 2011 when Gueorgiou was asked to speak to members of the Swedish orienteering team.
+Gueorgiou has two children with Billstam, named Ines and Leon.
+His brother, Remi Gueorgiou, also competed for France in Orienteering, coming 36th in the Middle Distance at the 2004 World Orienteering Championships (won by Thierry).
+Remi was born in 1975.